 Punta Roma is a massive peak standing out on the main watershed on Italy-France border, between Po valley and Guil Valley; it's one of the best known mountains in the Monviso Group, lying to the South of the adjacent Punta Udine, from which Punta Roma is joined by a long and notched ridge, and to the North of Punta Gastaldi.

-A very interesting and pleasant route on excellent “gabbro”, a kind of rock similar to the gneiss, is running on Punta Roma shady West Face.
-Punta Roma is a massive peak on Italy-France border in Monte Viso Group, lying to the south of the nearby Punta Udine, from which Punta Roma is joined by a long and notched ridge.
-Another fine easier route on the same face is “Trois Rivieres”.
-Punta Roma West face can be reached both from Italian and from French side.
+Punta Roma has a lot of interesting routes; the hardest ones are located on the shady and large West face on the French side.
+Amongst these latter a very interesting and pleasant route is just "Ti'Punch", running on excellent “gabbro”, a kind of rock similar to the gneiss.
+Another fine easier route on the same West face is “Trois Rivieres”.
+Punta Roma West face can be reached both from Italian side and French one.
 It’s a cold “milieu”, as a matter of fact the wall gets the sun at 11 o’clock at the height of summer.

 ITALIAN SIDE: From Torino to Saluzzo, then follow Po Valley reaching Paesana, Crissolo and Pian del Re, where the road ends.

 FRENCH SIDE: From Guillestre follow D902 towards Queyras – otherwise you can approach from Briancon via the Izoard Col - reaching Chateau Queyras, Abries and Ristolas; from Ristolas take an unsurfaced road leading to Roche Ecroulèe parking m.
 1787.
 The acces by car is not allowed after Roche Ecroulèe.